cloke/peel/README.md

 - [X] Look at organizing tool specific code into local packages
 - [ ] TaskRunner should handle stdError and report back to the user

+#  TODO GITHUB
+### General
+- [ ] Use generated links from organization object.
+This would future proof changes in the git api assuming the property names don't change.

 #  TODO GIT
 ### General
 - [ ] The view model struct should not be a singleton, but rather a top level object to the scene.
 This will allow each window to have its own repo.